dsc-blockchain-vote/blockchain-voting-system/README.md

 &nbsp;

-### To solve this problem, we leverage the blockchain techonology which aims provides the necessary transparency and accountability in elections.
+### To solve this problem, we leverage the blockchain techonology which aims to provides the necessary transparency and accountability in elections.

 &nbsp;